0x213F/jukebox-radio-django/README.md

 ### Digital Ocean
 First, you need to [create a Digital Ocean account](https://m.do.co/c/137a789f8b35).

 Once that is setup, create a new project.
-Inside that project, register the domain that you want by creating 3 NS records and 2 A records (`@`, `www`).
+Inside that project, register your domain by creating 3 NS records and 2 A records (`@`, `www`).

 Inside that project, create a `Docker 19.03.12 on Ubuntu 20.04` droplet from the marketplace.
-Make sure to setup your SSH keys.

-SSH into the droplet.
-Create a SSH key on the server, then add that SSH key to your GitHub profile.
-Finally, clone this repository.

-Now that you have got a machine running Docker, you can follow the "Docker" instructions in the above section.
+Now that you have a machine running Docker, you can follow the "Docker" instructions in the above section.

 ## Getting started
-Now that you have your very own Jukebox Radio, commence the kicking tires!
+Now that you have your very own instance of Jukebox Radio, commence the kicking tires!

 Below are the domains that you may access.